Kirsten K's Self-Portrait

 Jonah J's Self-Portrait

-She’d worked three years at this internet entertainment-streaming outfit, four years before that at a music-licensing agency.
-Even her colleague, Jonah, seemed okay with her new role, not that he ever seemed to show any emotion.
-He’d wanted this job, she knew, and he’d been at the company a lot longer than she had.
-He was a nose-to-the-grindstone guy, awash in the minutiae of every project, but he was dry as a bone in a desert when it came to ingenuity.
+Even her colleague Jonah seemed okay with her new role.
+Not that he ever seemed to show emotion.
+He’d wanted this job, she knew.
+He’d been at the internet-streaming company a lot longer than her three years.
+A nose-to-the-grindstone guy, he was awash in the minutiae of every project.
+But he was dry as a bone in a desert when it came to ingenuity.

-Her first job out of college was at a Fortune 500 company, where she’d been hired for their in-house PR department–and where she’d been “talked to” about her clothes after only four days on the job.
+Kirsten’s first job out of college was at a Fortune 500 company, where she’d been hired for their in-house PR department.
+After only four days on the job, she’d been “talked to” about her clothes.
 They told her literally to “button up.”
 Her blouses, it seemed to them, were too revealing.
 What??
 Button them all the way up to her chin?

 So she started dressing a little more conservatively, which didn’t make things better.
-They just didn’t seem to like her, which really got her down.
+They just didn’t seem to like her.
+That really got her down.
 Then one day before work she took a look at herself in the mirror and, damn, she liked her style.
 She wore a clingy dress to work the day she quit.
 She wasn’t the corporate type, she concluded.

-Music people were more like her, and at her next job she excelled in the promotion department, both in her colorful personal and writing style.
-She was recruited to the present company, where they extolled her creativity.
+Her next job was at a music-licensing company.
+Music people were more like her.
+She excelled in the promotion department, both in her colorful personal and writing style.
+Three years later she was recruited to the present company, where they applauded her creativity.
 She got along great with the other people and was always appreciated for her ability to inject enthusiasm into every effort.

 She could manage story board after story board when creating a video, but not all these god-awful reports.
 They made her so anxious she’d make stupid mistakes and have to redo them again and again.